VineethKanaparthi/jsonparser/README.md

 ## Simple JSON Parser in Java

 - This was an educational attempt to understand parsers
-- Mostly ported from Eaton Phil's [JsonParser](https://github.com/eatonphil/pj/tree/master) written in go.
+- Java version of Eaton Phil's [JsonParser](https://github.com/eatonphil/pj/tree/master) written in go.
 - Added some extra logic to improve number detection
 - Very scrappy code, could improve a lot of things especially the exceptional handling.